The Western Mysteries

 About Western Mysteries

 Western Mysteries began as a passion project to share a fascination with the hidden aspects of our shared human history.
 Based in Liverpool, Jim Bennett is a dedicated teacher committed to providing accessible and enriching adult education.
-His goal is to explore the esoteric with integrity and intellectual curiosity.
+His goal is to explore the history of esoteric subjects with integrity and intellectual curiosity.

 There is geometry in the humming of the strings, there is music in the spacing of the spheres".